serokell/ton-paychan/doc/Payment-channel.md

   gets the amount of tokens equal to their initial share plus their request;
   and the second party gets the amount of tokens equal to their initial share minus the first party’s request (or plus their request, which is the same).
+  If one of the requested payout values was negative and its absolute value is more than the corresponding party’s contributed share, the computation proceeds as if the requested payout was equal to this share’s value negated, and the party is fined.
 * The other party requests the channel to be closed (`MkRequestClose`) and the requested payouts do not agree with each other exactly.
 In this case the final distribution is computed as follows, assuming both IOUs are properly signed: